-Guest article by Jonas Heller, finalist of the SERVSIG Best PhD Dissertation Award.
+Guest article by Jonas Heller, finalist of the 2020 SERVSIG Best Dissertation Award.

 Service experiences nowadays are at the peak of transformation, changing constantly at the fasted pace imaginable.
 The digital transformation of service offerings and experiences is bringing unprecedented change for almost every industry around the globe.
 Every new technology has the potential to impact service frontlines from a company’s as well as customer’s perspective, yet it is often difficult for companies to identify which technology can be most beneficial for their service environment.
 Michel Porter might give us a hint, as he said in May 2020 “Augmented Reality (AR) is a technology whose time has come”.